Crypto Tax Calculator

 LIFO

-Average Cost
+Average cost

-Uses average price across all purchases
+Uses a blended average price across remaining holdings.

 How to Use This Tool